budavariam/budavariam.github.io/content/posts/2025-10-29-starschema-hackathon-2025/index.md

     height="300px"
 >}}

-### Moving on
+### Changing the Plan

-Due to these problematic parts, I figured if I was not able to fix it in my limited free time over weeks, I won't be able to solve them in a single day, so I tried to limit the scope while still adding new features that seemed fun before the big day arrives.
+Due to these problematic parts, I figured if I was not able to fix it in my limited free time over weeks, I won't be able to solve them in a single day.
+Rather than force the photobooth workflow, I decided to change direction and focus on solving the hardware challenges first, while still adding new features that seemed fun before the big day arrives.

 While I was developing the app, my order arrived with the parts, so I spent a day assembling it and trying it out.
 To my surprise, this particular device only worked with its proprietary software.

 As I learned, the internet is filled with generative art and CNC enthusiasts, so I found ideas on how to circumvent this problem.
-I ordered new parts and decided that I'll spend the hackathon day to assemble the new controller.
+I ordered new parts in a hurry and decided that
+I'll spend the hackathon day to assemble the new controller.

 ## Hackathon day